ymirsky/CT-GAN/README.md

 $ python 2B_train_remover.py
 ```
 This code will use the preprocessed dataset you have created in step 1A/1B and the setting in [config.py](config.py) to train the generator models.
-Snapshots of the progress are saved to a local â€˜imagesâ€™ directory in png format (default is after every 50 batches).
+Snapshots of the progress are saved to a local ‘images’ directory in png format (default is after every 50 batches).
 For example:

 ![Example progress snapshot after 50 batches while training the injector.](https://raw.githubusercontent.com/ymirsky/CT-GAN/master/readme/0_50.png)